I was born in south-east London in the early seventies, one of a number of babies produced due to the miner’s strikes of that

 I was put on anti-depressants and over time saw three different therapists.
 It did nothing for me.
 No, that’s a lie.
 What it did was open my eyes to the truth; I was depressed, and I had been for a very long time.
 I just didn’t know it.
 I then pressed a self-destruct button and went on a drinking binge, a very long drinking binge.
 I still worked, but come the weekend, Friday after work until closing time on Sunday, I didn’t really stop.
 For almost two years, I continued this pattern of behaviour, whether it was with people I knew, people I didn't know, or on my own, it didn’t matter.
 I’d end up in some odd places, and houses of people I didn’t know.
 I'd put myself in harm's way whenever I could.
 Confronting people, practically begging them to put me out of my misery.

-Four years ago, the ugly darkness of depression began to rise again.
+A few years ago, the ugly darkness of depression began to rise again.
 I’m not saying it ever went away, I just became a professional (depressionist), my made up word.
 I could hide it from everyone, and I was damn good at it.
 I would become a chameleon.
 Whatever the situation or whoever I was with, I could make myself the person needed for that occasion, I’d been doing it for years.
 Then finally I couldn't do it any more, I could hide it no longer.
 The cracks appeared, and I was on my way to a whole new low.

 I remember one particular job taking me far too long.
 I would go to work and just sit on the floor of this empty house and stare at the walls.
 A job that should’ve taken just over a week at the most ended up taking almost four.
 That was the moment I knew it was coming back, with a vengeance.
 I managed to get by for another year, but deep down, I knew I was in decline, and weakening.
 The contract for the company I did property maintenance for had come to an end.
 I pretended to be confident.
 That I’d soon get back on my feet.
 I didn’t.
 Then I couldn’t.
 Suicidal thoughts were creeping back into my head.
 I felt as though time was no longer on my side.
 I tried to start a handyman business, but when the phone rang, I became so anxious that in the end, I couldn’t even answer it.
 I would hit myself constantly in frustration.

 My wife told me I had to get help and I knew she was right.
 The rope I’d held in my hands in the garage also told me the same thing, not literally, of course, that would make me insane.
 A new doctor put me on some different anti-depressants and referred me for help.
 I continue to this day in my efforts to live life as close to normal as possible.
 It was during this time that I made the decision to write a novel.
 At the time, I didn’t realise that writing would help my depression.
-I can disappear into another world for a while, and the bad thoughts are kept from my door.
+I can disappear into another world for a while, and the bad thoughts are kept at bay.

 Now, I said I’d tell you about our cat, Tilly.
 My wife has been amazing in trying to learn about depression, to help me and keep me safe.
 But believe it or not, Tilly has also been my rock.
 I was never really a cat person, but when she came into our lives as a kitten, tiny, tatty, and suffering from cat flu, she won my heart.
 I nursed her back to health, and in return, she has repaid me by keeping me company when I'd been so very down.
 She is my perfect little pal and shows me so much love and affection that I never thought possible of a cat.
 Tilly sleeps on the desk or the windowsill as I write away the hours.
 Sometimes she will come for a cuddle, and I simply cannot refuse.
 If I am not in the office, she will take the pen from my desk and bring it to me wherever I am in the house.
 It’s as if she is telling me to get back to work.
 Our other cat is Mrs Slocombe, and you will find more pictures of my wonderful and beautiful cats in the gallery.